-There are tons of different types of stains and water-repellant sealers that you can choose from.
+There are tons of different types of stains and water-repellent sealers that you can choose from.

 However, we can give you some recommendations when it comes to choosing the best stain for pressure-treated fences.

-Two options you have to choose is a transparent or a semi-transparent stain.
+Two options you have to choose from are a transparent or a semi-transparent stain.

-A clear or transparent stain (like Thompsons Waterseal Transparent Waterproofing Stain) does not contain a lot of pigmentation.
+A clear or transparent stain (like Thompson Waterseal Transparent Waterproofing Stain) does not contain a lot of pigmentation.

-Its therefore a good option if you prefer to choose a less stronger stain.
+It’s, therefore, a good option if you prefer to choose a less strong stain.

 A semi-transparent (like DEFY Extreme) is probably the more common stain type that has a lot of stronger colors and pigments that are ideal for pressure-treated wood.

-When trying to figure out among the best available options you should know how your lumbar was actually treated and what kind of end results you desire to get.
+When trying to figure out among the best available options, you should know how your lumbar was treated and what kind of end results you desire.